Most career advice starts in the wrong place.

 Why Direction Comes Before Systems

 Think about navigation.
-A GPS is incredibly useful—but only after you’ve entered a destination.
+A GPS is incredibly useful — but only after you’ve entered a destination.
 Without a destination, it’s just a map.
 It can show you where you are, but it can’t tell you where to go.

-- What would make this season meaningful?
+- What would make this professional season meaningful?

-- What does “enough” look like?
+- What does “enough” look like in my work?

 These questions don’t have obvious answers.
 They require reflection, honesty, and sometimes uncomfortable clarity about what you value versus what you think you should value.